StreetScout

 Where is Long Forest?

-Long Forest is a suburb of Victoria, Australia.
+Long Forest is a suburb of Victoria, Australia, in the Moorabool local government area.

 What is the population of Long Forest?